Natsumi-sama/OscQueryLibrary/README.md

 ## Info

-A more human readable but potentially less functional OscQuery library.
+A more human readable but potentially less functional OscQuery library for VRChat.

 ## Functionality